pixl8/Preside-CMS/support/docs/docs/03.contribguides/01.buildfromsource/page.md

 ## Keeping your fork up to date

 When you fork our repository in GitHub, you essentially have a "cut off" repository that is all your own.
-GitHub have an excellent guide on [how to keep your fork up to date with the master repository](), but here is our super quick guide:
+GitHub have an excellent guide on [working with forks](https://help.github.com/articles/working-with-forks/) that includes information on syncing with an upstream repository, but here is our super quick guide:

 ```
 # add the master repo as a git remote called 'upstream'